Skip to content

 A ping request is suggested to be sent over the connection if there has been no other activity for 60 seconds.

-It is not recommended to send ping more frequently or if other payloads have been sent or received within that window.
+It is not recommended to send pings more frequently or if other payloads have been sent or received within that window.

 Limits

-Idle connections will be terminated after 10 minutes.
+Idle WebSocket connections will be terminated after 10 minutes.

-Individual JSON payloads over the WebSocket are limited to 32 KB.
+Individual JSON payloads sent over the WebSocket are limited to 32 KB.

 Next Steps

-Once you have connected to the WebSocket, you can send publish messages and begin to receive real time updates.
-See the Pubsub section below.
+Once you have connected to the WebSocket, you can send event configuration messages and begin to receive real-time updates.
+See the Message Types section below.

 HTTPS / SNS Callbacks

 One of the two delivery channels for real-time updates.
-SmartHQ supports delivering real-time PubSub messages to backend applications using either HTTPS POST callbacks or AWS SNS topics.
+SmartHQ supports delivering real-time event messages over either HTTPS POST callbacks or AWS SNS topics.
 This is ideal for server-side integrations that cannot maintain a persistent WebSocket connection.
+This method is often used to send real-time updates to backend applications.

 Registering a Callback Endpoint